 The model-free method can avoid the problem of uncertainty in a dynamic model.
 Yu L et al. [14] introduced the motor dynamic load constraint into the reinforcement learning environment.
 They modified the strategy trajectory, finally obtaining the time-optimal trajectory that meets the motor dynamic load constraint.
 However, reinforcement learning mainly focuses on learning in task space [15], and the efficiency of reinforcement learning is low [16].
 Chatzilygeroudis K et al. [17,18] challenged microdata and proposed a data efficiency reinforcement learning model.
-Reinforcement learning currently requires tens of thousands of training, and the learning efficiency of trajectory planning is low.
+Reinforcement learning efficiency of trajectory planning is low.
 Therefore, it is a massive challenge for industrial robots to be handled in practice.

-Because the dynamic model is uncertain and reinforcement learning is inefficient in current research, this paper proposes an efficient online self-learning time-optimal trajectory planning method.
+Because of the uncertainty of the dynamic model and the low efficiency of reinforcement learning in the current research, this paper proposes an efficient online self-learning time optimal trajectory planning method.
 The parameterized trajectory is modified by learning the measured torque during the robot operation to ensure that the time-optimal speed trajectory meets the actual dynamic constraints.

-The rest of the paper is organized as follows: section 2 presents the time-optimal trajectory planning problem.
-Section 3 introduces the online velocity self-learning algorithm.
-In section 4, the proposed method's performance is tested on an example of a real robot.
+The rest of the paper is organized as follows: section 2 presents the time-optimal trajectory planning problem. section 3 introduces the online velocity self-learning algorithm.
+The performance of the proposed method is then tested on an example of a real robot in section 4.
 Finally, section 5 concludes this article and discusses future research directions.